-The Tomaree Museum and Interpretative Centre collects, preserves and interprets objects for and about the Tomaree Peninsula in an innovative way to inspire, entertain and engage.
+The Tomaree Museum and Cultural Centre collects, preserves and interprets objects for and about the Tomaree Peninsula in an innovative way to inspire, entertain and engage.

 The Museum has a broad collection that is designed to help us tell the diverse stories of the Tomaree Peninsula from World War II military history to the rich marine environment and to the stories of Aboriginal heritage of the Worimi people.